plechoss/Project/README.md

 * Words API

 # A list of internal milestones up until project milestone 2
-* Until 12.11.2018 - Collect the data and do the aforementioned clean-up and join
+* Until 15.11.2018 - Collect the data and do the aforementioned clean-up and join
-* Until 19.11.2018 -
 * Until 25.11.2018 - Write the exhaustive plan of what to do for milestone 3

 # Questions for TAa